-This article describes how to clean up a COM+ catalog if the COM+ catalog becomes damaged.
+How to clean up a damaged COM+ catalog

 To clean up a damaged COM+ catalog, follow these steps.